Table of Contents

 Answer: It comes with 0.030’’ (0.80mm) flux-cored wire.

-– In which one the drive roller has more than two grooves-Miller or Hobart?
+4. In which one the drive roller have more than two grooves-Miller or Hobart?

 Answer: Well, I think it is Miller because Hobart has two grooves only for solid wire and self-shielded flux-cored wire.
 Miller has the easy drive roll system, having the highest four grooves for sheet metal work.